Background pattern

 • Acute gout attack:

-The recommended dose is 2 tablets at the first sign of acute attack.
-If pain relief is not achieved, 1 or 2 tablets can be administered one or two hours after the first dose.
-Do not administer doses exceeding 4 tablets in 24 hours.
-Doses exceeding 4 tablets per day have not demonstrated greater efficacy, but may increase the risk of adverse effects.
+The recommended dose is 2 tablets at the first sign of an acute attack.
+If pain relief is not achieved, 1 or 2 tablets can be administered 1 or 2 hours after the first dose.
+Do not take more than 4 tablets in 24 hours.
+Doses higher than 4 tablets per day have not shown greater efficacy but have shown an increase in side effects.

 In 4 consecutive days of treatment, do not take more than 12 tablets in total.
-If necessary, due to persistent gout pain, the previous treatment can be repeated, but always after a three-day break.
+If necessary because gout attack pain persists, the previous treatment can be repeated but always after 3 days of rest.

-• Prophylactic treatment of gout attacks during initial therapy with allopurinol or uricosurics:
+• Preventive treatment of gout attacks during initial therapy with allopurinol or uricosurics:

-The recommended dose as prophylactic treatment of gout attacks is 1 or 2 tablets per day.
+The recommended dose as preventive treatment of gout attacks is 1 or 2 tablets per day.
 Your doctor will tell you how long to take Colchimax.

 The recommended dose is 2 to 5 tablets per day.
-It can be divided into two daily doses or a single dose.
+It can be divided into two daily doses or taken in a single dose.
 Your doctor will tell you how long to take Colchimax.

 • Chronic gout treatment:

-The recommended dose as treatment for chronic gout is 1 or 2 tablets per day.
+The recommended dose as chronic gout treatment is 1 or 2 tablets per day.
 Your doctor will tell you how long to take Colchimax.

 Children and adolescents under 18 years.